drewbot/web-boilerplate/README.md

 #Web Application Boilerplate
 ## Overview
-The app is boilerplate is built using Zurb Foundation, jQuery and ES6 syntax.
+The web app boilerplate is built using Zurb Foundation, jQuery and ES6 syntax.
 Styles are described in Sass.
 Build scripts are written with Gulp.js.

 ## Installation
 ```